 This is where you come as much to dine, as you do to enjoy that quintessential Bondi view with the perfect drink in hand.
 NBF is the tasty creation of Matt Moran, the man behind CHISWICK Woollahra, CHISWICK at the Gallery and ARIA, bringing lovers of seafood their classic favourites with a twist.

-Enjoy the view while sampling their perfect share-style and drinks menus expertly crafted by new chef Zac Sykes.
-Begin with a selection of cured and raw starters, including Sydney rock oysters with a chardonnay vinegar mignonette and a range of small plates, like the grilled scallops with kombu and wasabi butter, whiting tacos or lamb cutlets with babaganoush.
+Enjoy the view while sampling their perfect share-style and drinks menus expertly crafted by new chef Jesse McTavish (ex Vue de Monde, Barangaroo House).
+Begin with a selection of cured and raw starters, including Sydney rock oysters with a chardonnay vinegar mignonette and a range of small plates, like the grilled scallops with kombu and wasabi butter or whiting tacos with chipotle mayo.
 You then need to work your way through their larger offerings, from bug meat linguine, finished with a sauce of lemon, garlic, bottarga and chilli to everyone’s favourite go-to, the whole baked snapper, with sweet potato scallops and a seasonal salad to round out your good looking spread.

 Image credit: Federica Portentoso